nojhan/liquidprompt/docs/install.rst

 Dependencies
 ============

-Liquidprompt uses commands that should be available on a large variety of Unix
+Liquid Prompt uses commands that should be available on a large variety of Unix
 systems:

    * ``awk``